Benjohn2001/l4_individual_project/timelog.md

 ### 6 Jan 2023

-*1 hour* Fix bug with group button on home screen so now button displays avatars *1.5 hour* Experimented with images on end of clockhands, wasnt working
+*1 hour* Fix bug with group button on home screen so now button displays avatars *1.5 hour* Experimented with images on end of clock hands, wasn't working

 ### 7 Jan 2023

-*3 hour* Managed to eventually get images on the end of clockhands, looks far better, going to keep
+*3 hour* Managed to eventually get images on the end of clock hands, looks far better, going to keep

 ### 9 Jan 2023

-*3 hour* Moving update status and show members to seperate pages fixed refresh bug
+*3 hour* Moving update status and show members to separate pages fixed refresh bug

 ### 10 Jan 2023

-*3 hour* Issues with only showing friends not in group when adding group members ccouldnt be resolved, now showing all friends but with different icon and onpress depending on if already a member, betteeer as shows system status
+*3 hour* Issues with only showing friends not in group when adding group members couldnt be resolved, now showing all friends but with different icon and onpress depending on if already a member, better as shows system status
 *1 hour* Sorted bugs with new users with no profile picture uploaded breaking new components

 ### 11 Jan 2023